microsoft/samples-for-ai/examples/keras/README.md

 6. **dcgan_tf:**

 This is a project of using DCGAN (Deep Convolution Generative Adversarial Networks) to generate handwritten digits.
 Implement the network and the results of it can be visualized and saved as pictures.

 7  **infogan_tf:**

-This is a Keras implementation of InfoGAN, which can generates handwritten digits througth training.
+This is a Keras implementation of InfoGAN (Information-theoretic extension to the Generative Adversarial Network), which can generates handwritten digits througth training.

 8. **wgan_tf:**

-This is a Keras implementation of WGAN, which can generates handwritten digits througth training.
+This is a Keras implementation of WGAN (Wasserstein Generative Adversarial Network), which can generates handwritten digits througth training.

 # How to Run